kohana/userguide/guide/start.installation.md

 [!!]
 Depending on your platform, the installation's subdirs may have lost their permissions thanks to zip extraction.
 Chmod them all to 755 by running `find . -type d -exec chmod 0755 {} \;` from the root of your Kohana installation.

 You should see the installation page.
-If it reports any errors, you will need to correct them before contining.
+If it reports any errors, you will need to correct them before continuing.

 ![Install Page](img/install.png "Example of install page")